EhabY/MazeGame/Report.md

 ```

 ### *Item 81: Prefer concurrency utilities to wait and notify*
-I have always tried to use thread-safe data structure or let the system handle synchronization for me (like the use of WebSockets in SparkJava).
+I have always tried to use thread-safe data structure or let the system handle synchronization for me (like the handling of WebSocket/HTTP requests in Spring).
 In fact, I have never used `wait` or `notify`, instead depended on data structures like `ConcurrentHashMap`, and `BlockingDeque`.
 Along with synchronized blocks and methods.